w3c/secure-payment-confirmation/scope.md

 Though this document we seek to build consensus around the scope of SPC.

+See also: [SPC Requirements and Design Considerations](requirements.md) for discussion about concrete requirements.

 We have been discussing three steps in a payment flow where browser capabilities could help streamline the user experience: